kuzudb/kuzudb.github.io/docs/cypher/query-clauses/limit.md

 -----------
 ```

-If you omit the ORDER BY, in which case you would get some k tuples in a `LIMIT k` query
+If you omit the ORDER BY, you would get some k tuples in a `LIMIT k` query
-but you have no guarantee about their properties.
+but you have no guarantee about which ones will be selected.